 Do you know why wall warts are so ubiquitous?
 As opposed to having the power supply built-in to the product.
 It's certainly not for product design elegance.

-UL requirements make testing and approval of AC powered products very slow and expensive.
+UL requirements make testing and approval of AC powered products a very slow and expensive process.
 So wall warts are simply a way to get a product out the door quickly and inexpensively.
-The company that manufactures the wall wart gets UL approval, the new product ships with an off-the-shelf wall wart.
+The company that manufactures the wall wart has UL approval, the new product ships with an off-the-shelf wall wart.

-And unfortunately the customer now has to deal with a mess of incompatible wall warts, subject to loss or connecting the wrong one, spaghetti wires all over, difficulty fitting into an outlet strip, and just a big mess.
+And unfortunately the customer now has to deal with a mess of incompatible wall warts, subject to loss, or connecting the wrong one, spaghetti wires all over, difficulty fitting into an outlet strip... just a big mess.

-What's needed is a low-power standard for small electronic products that currently use wall warts, such as disk drives, modems, networking hubs, battery chargers, audio gear, and so forth.
+What's needed is a low-power standard for small electronic products that currently use wall warts, such as disk drives, modems, networking hubs, battery chargers, audio gear, electric toothbrushes, etc.